 All submitted material is reviewed by a member of the Perkins eLearning staff and is evaluated as having met the assignment requirements.
 Assignments are not individually evaluated or graded.
 Submitted assignments are not returned.

 Assignments and assessments are evaluated on a Pass/Fail scale, and all requirements must be met to receive credits.

 Perkins reserves the right to cancel a class or other offering due to insufficient enrollment or scheduling difficulty.
 In the event that a class is canceled, registered participants will be notified within 14 days of the scheduled start date.
 All fees paid by the participants will be refunded in full.
 Once a class has begun, it is the facilitator’s responsibility to notify participants of any changes to the established schedule or syllabus.

-A participant who requests a refund due to dissatisfaction with the course must submit their request to the Educational Resources Manager of the Perkins Training and Educational Resources Program.
+A participant who requests a refund due to dissatisfaction with the course must submit their request to the Director of Professional Development.

 Perkins eLearning commits to defining these policies in all course promotion, registration, and confirmation materials.

 Within each course, Instructors and participants will set expectations for confidentiality, “netiquette,” and the use of personal information.
 As a participant, you are bound by the confidentiality agreements of your institution or practice, and Perkins waives any responsibility for the privacy of client/student information which you disclose.

 Perkins will maintain for 7 years records for all participants in professional development activities (online and in person training) by keeping a file of sign in sheets (for in person training) and maintaining a database of participants for each training.